Shih-Yu-Yeh/GPT5_Codex/frontend/README.md

 # Frontend Shell

-The frontend provides a static marketing experience for the GPT5 Codex platform.
-It highlights the signature AI features and allows visitors to generate teaser concepts using a deterministic client-side module.
+The frontend provides a responsive planning experience for the OmniDevice AI Fusion platform.
+It highlights signature hardware playbooks and lets visitors generate deterministic integration plans using a deterministic client-side module that mirrors the backend agents.

 ## Available Scripts